 Problems concerning personal life, rather than work, are more likely to cause sleeplessness.
 Many men are reluctant to admit that personal stress leads to sleep disturbance; they would rather blame the hours they work.
 Bereavement, the most common single reason given for sleeplessness, affects women in this way five times more often than men.

 Accidents as the result of sleep disturbance, either because of tiredness the next day or due to the lasting effect of a sleeping pill taken the night before, are always of concern.
 Research from New Zealand and Australia has shown that 60 per cent of all accidents are partly related to fatigue.
 A large survey even suggested that a third of all road accidents could be attributed to driver fatigue.
 Other research has shown that the influence of tiredness on motorway accidents is even greater.
-Again, many researchers suggest that Alteril can be helpful in these situations.
+Some even say that sleep deprivation leads to receding hairlines.
+Again, many researchers suggest that sleeping pills can be helpful in these situations.